All documents in this category:

-B01 Why IS THE SYLLABUS CALLED ‘Awareness-Mystery-Value’ (AMV)?
+WHY IS THE SYLLABUS CALLED ‘AWARENESS-MYSTERY-VALUE’ (AMV)?

 The name ‘Awareness-Mystery-Value’ was inspired by the work of David Hay and Rebecca Nye (The Spirit of the Child, 1998, p.59) who categorised meaningful, peak or religious experiences into three types: